 5. Use Color

-Colors have significant effects on the minds and moods of your students.
-Use colors that are uplifting and pleasing to the eye.
-Intuitively-colored walls can play a part in improving students’ learning and focus.
-Change the colors depending on the season and events.
-Eg. for Christmas decorations, choose more green and some red.
+Colours have significant effects on the minds and moods of your students.
+Use colours that are uplifting and pleasing to the eye.
+Intuitively-coloured walls can play a part in improving students’ learning and focus.
+Change the colours depending on the season and events.
+E.g. for Christmas decorations, choose more green and some red.

 6. Avoid Scores/Grades

 While data walls were once considered a source of motivation, they tend to do more harm than good.
 While grades may prove motivational or encouraging for good performers, they could prove otherwise for struggling students.

 Visual aids are an educator’s best friend!
 Anchor charts, maps, and diagrams are great visual aids that can help boost interest, improve memory and identification, and stimulate inquiry.